Effective bounds on differences of singular moduli that are S-units: A uniformity conjecture for singular moduli

 In Table \ref{Table singular S-units} we have computed, with the help of SAGE \cite{sagemath}, the cardinality of $\mathcal{J}_{s}(50000)$ for $s \in \{1,...,7\}$, and the corresponding $\Delta_{\text{max},s}(50000)$.
 Moreover, in the last column we have collected all the primes appearing in the norm factorizations of $j \in \mathcal{J}_{s}(50000)$.

 The results displayed in Table \ref{Table singular S-units} show, for small values of $s \in \mathbb{N}$, that $\Delta_{\text{max},s}(50000)$ is much smaller compared to the bound $|\Delta| \leq 50000$ up to which we have performed our computations.
 For instance, we see that among all the Galois orbits of singular moduli with discriminant $|\Delta| \leq 50000$, only $9$ orbits contain singular $S$-units for some set $S$ with $\#S \leq 2$.
 Moreover, the biggest discriminant associated to a singular modulus belonging to one of these $9$ orbits is $\Delta=-83$.
 All this seems to suggest that $\Delta_{\text{max},s}(A)$ will remain constant for all $A \geq 50000$ \textit{i.e.} that $\Delta_{\text{max},s}(50000)=\Delta_{\text{max},s}$ for $s \in \{1,...,7\}$, which would mean that the number of primes dividing the norm of a singular modulus must increase as the absolute value of its discriminant gets bigger.
-If this were actually true, then the last column of Table \ref{Table singular S-units} would show which primes a set $S$ of cardinality $s$ must contain in order for the set of singular $S$-units to be non-empty (but not all the possible $s$-tuples are possible).
+If this were actually true, then the last column of Table \ref{Table singular S-units} would show which primes a set $S$ of cardinality $s$ must contain in order for the set of singular $S$-units whose norm has exactly $s$ prime factors to be non-empty (but for some of the resulting $s$-tuples the corresponding set of singular $S$-units is empty).
 For example, it seems from these computations that the set of singular $\{17,23\}$-units does not contain any singular modulus.
 All this discussion leads to the formulation of the following conjecture.

 \begin{conjecture}[Uniformity conjecture for singular $S$-units] For every $s \in \mathbb{N}$, the set $\mathcal{J}_s$ is finite. \end{conjecture}